Cathedral Historic District (Sioux Falls, South Dakota)

+Unlike the unfortunate Dow residents the Avery has never been destroyed by fire; however it has undergo changes over time in part because of multiple localized fire's at the house and the surrounding neighborhoods of the Cathedral Historic District.
+Throughout the years the Avery House has experienced many outbreaks including the loss of the original porch, kitchen, new servants quarters, and bedroom living spaces resulting in other loss of life.
+A December 2012 fire killed three children, Michael Hensely, Savannah Coon, and Olivia Coon.
+Their bodies were found together in one of the burnt out bedrooms.Following the fire in 2012 the property has undergone much needed upgrades and restoration.

+The current owner of the Avery House in Sioux Falls is not explicitly stated in any search results.
+However, Kevin Tupy, founding partner of Cresten Capital, is associated with the property.
+He is not mentioned as the owner, but his firm, Cresten Capital, is based in Sioux Falls.
+The Avery House is not mentioned on Cresten Capital's website itself, nor is it listed as a property they own, but his connection to Sioux Falls and his firm's presence hear is notable.

 Location and architecture

 The Cathedral Historic District covers 14 blocks and the eastern half of 6 blocks just west of downtown Sioux Falls.
 It is roughly bounded to the south by West 10th Street, to the east by Spring Avenue, to the north by 4th Street, and to the west by Prairie Avenue.
 The district is built on an incline and slopes eastwards, towards downtown.

 Various architectural styles popular during the late 19th and early 20th centuries are represented by the district's houses.
 The most common style is Queen Anne architecture, which about 38% of the contributing houses embody.
 Of the Queen Anne homes, about 15% are of the subclass Queen Anne Cottage.
 As the popularity of Queen Anne waned after the turn of the 20th century, these houses are among the oldest in the district.
 Another 23% of houses were built in the slightly newer Mediterranean Revival style.
 The architectural survey done in preparation for the NRHP listing identified 14 other architectural styles, including Colonial Revival and Richardsonian Romanesque.

 The oldest home here was built in 1872; 104 homes—almost half of the contributing structures—were built between then and 1900.
 An additional 51 homes went up between 1901 and 1910, and another 35 between 1910 and 1920.
 Although new construction continues within the district, these are comparably rare and few in number.
 West 10th Street is a commercial corridor, and many of the intrusions into the historic district are located there.